Social Work, M.S.W.

 The graduate writing requirement for the Master of Social Work is satisfied by passing a writing exam administered during the first semester of graduate coursework.
 The student must pass the writing exam as a prerequisite to advancement to candidacy.
 For more information about the writing requirement and the appeal process, refer to the Graduate Handbook.
 The Graduate Handbook is available at the Department of Social Work Education website. (http://www.fresnostate.edu/chhs/social-work/)

 Master of Social Work

-This program is designed to prepare students for advanced social work practice as social work practitioners who are capable of intervening at individual, family, group, organization, and community levels.
+This program is designed to prepare students for advanced social work practice as social work practitioners who are capable of intervening at the individual, family, group, organization, and community levels.
 Students achieve competence in problem identification, assessment, development of intervention plans, and evaluation of practice.
 Students build cross-cultural awareness and learn to use empowerment and social justice perspectives when making interventions with client systems of various sizes.

 Students complete a total of 60 units of graduate work that includes two years of supervised internship with participating agencies in the community, and completion of a master's project or thesis.
-The project or thesis can focus on examination of social problems or development of intervention strategies for the purpose of building upon the profession's knowledge base.
+The project or thesis can focus on examination of social problems or the development of intervention strategies for the purpose of building upon the profession's knowledge base.

 The program prepares students for practice and advancement in the social work profession.
 Students develop the knowledge and skills necessary to provide direct services, consultation, training, program development, practice evaluation, and social service research on behalf of clients and community and contribute to the advancement of the profession.